-Don’t get me wrong, this is an ethical tactic deployed by genuine marketers building email lists and sending you through their sales funnels.
+Don’t get me wrong, this is an ethical tactic deployed by genuine marketers building lists and sending you through their funnels.

 But when it comes to absolute quick wealth trash like ‘ACC’, don’t trust the person behind the product one bit.

-Secondly, your credentials will be sold/passed on to third parties (as highlighted in the purchase agreement) and quite possibly even slimy scammers too.
+Secondly, your credentials will be sold/passed on to third parties (highlighted in the purchase agreement) and possibly even scammers too.